gem/oq-irmt-qgis/svir/help/source/15_viewer_dock.rst

 plot to file and exporting the selected curves into a csv format.

-Visulalizing outputs of hazard calculations
+Visualizing outputs of hazard calculations
 ===========================================

 This section describes how to drive the user interface of the plugin to visualize